Vitamin C and Collagen Synthesis

 The dermis contains predominantly type I and type III collagen, which provide skin with its strength, structure, and resilience.

-- Dermal Collagen Decline – Skin collagen content decreases by approximately 1 percent per year after age 20.
+- Dermal Collagen Decline – Skin collagen content decreases by approximately 1% per year after age 20.
 This decline accelerates after menopause due to estrogen loss.
 UV radiation (photoaging) further degrades collagen through matrix metalloproteinase (MMP) activation and direct ROS-mediated damage.

 - Vitamin C and Collagen Preservation – Adequate vitamin C status supports ongoing dermal collagen synthesis by fibroblasts.
 Additionally, ascorbate inhibits MMP expression, reducing collagen degradation, and scavenges UV-generated free radicals, protecting existing collagen from oxidative damage.